Frequently Asked Questions

 http://www.adaa.co.nz/600-round/

-More details about the shoots can also be founds on the World Archery website
+More details can also be founds on the World Archery website: https://worldarchery.sport/sport/disciplines/target-archery

 OK, BUT THOSE DISTANCES STILL SEEM QUITE LONG...ANYTHING SHORTER ?

-Well, the Advancement program might be for you.
+Well, the Advancement program (also called the “BAP” for Beginner Archery Programme) might be for you!

-Here you shoot 15 arrows on an 80cm target starting from 10 meters.
-10 zone scoring
+Here you shoot 15 arrows on an 80cm target starting from 10 meters with 10-zone scoring.

 I'M VISITING FROM ANOTHER CLUB/OVERSEAS.
 CAN I SHOOT AT YOUR RANGE?